LindseyB/astro/LAUNCHDARKLY.md

 1. **Start with feature disabled**: Set default to `false` for new features
 2. **Gradual rollout**: Use percentage targeting to slowly enable
-3. **Monitor metrics**: Track user engagement and error rates
+3. **Monitor metrics**: Track engagement and error rates by IP/region
 4. **Test both states**: Ensure app works with feature on/off
 5. **Document changes**: Update this README when adding new flags
+6. **Privacy considerations**: Be mindful of IP-based tracking regulations
-6. **Clean up**: Remove old flags and code when features are fully launched
+7. **Clean up**: Remove old flags and code when features are fully launched

 ## Future Enhancements

 Potential improvements to the LaunchDarkly integration:

-1. **User attributes**: Send user properties for better targeting
+1. **Geographic attributes**: Send country/region data for location-based targeting
 2. **Multiple flags**: Control other features (animations, AI analysis, etc.)
 3. **Metrics tracking**: Send custom events to LaunchDarkly
-4. **Advanced targeting**: Location-based, device-based rules
+4. **ISP/Organization targeting**: Target based on IP ownership data
+5. **Time-based rules**: Combine IP targeting with time-of-day conditions
-5. **Flag management**: Automated flag cleanup and lifecycle management
+6. **Flag management**: Automated flag cleanup and lifecycle management